-Starting date: 1st week of July or September 2019
+Starting date: 1st week of July or September 2020 (flexible)

-Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application: Email Cathy Burger a program specific cover letter (maximum 500 words) by the Pharmacy Residency Application Matching Service (PRAMS) deadline.
+PRAMS: Additional requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to St. Joseph's Healthcare (Hamilton) program by the application deadline: Program specific cover letter (maximum 500 words).

 Est. stipend: $16.65 / hour